lacanoid/datalink/README.md

 The extension by itself does not perform any file system changes.

-This extension uses a number of advanced PostgreSQL features for implementation, including jsonb, event and instead-of triggers, listen/notify, plperlu...
+This extension uses a number of advanced PostgreSQL features for implementation, including transactions, jsonb, event and instead-of triggers, listen/notify, plperlu...

 Currently, it implements the following:
 - SQL/MED DATALINK type